broadinstitute/tensorqtl/README.md

 ### Requirements

-tensorQTL requires an environment configured with a GPU.
+tensorQTL requires an environment configured with a GPU for optimal performance, but can also be run on a CPU.
 Instructions for setting up a virtual machine on Google Cloud Platform are provided [here](install/INSTALL.md).

 ### Input formats
 Three inputs are required for QTL analyses with tensorQTL: genotypes, phenotypes, and covariates.